stallman-j/LaTekonomer/how-tos/documentation-LaTekonomer.md

 - While I've linked to Mac-specific procedures where I know it's different, my workflow's mostly in Windows and these guides are biased towards Windows users.
 You might have to make platform-specific adjustments that I haven't accounted for.
 If you have Mac-specific suggestions, [make a feature request](https://github.com/stallman-j/LaTekonomer/issues/new?labels=enhancement&template=feature-request---.md).
 <!-- Installation -->

-# Installation
+# The Nitty Gritty

 Your prerequisites and installation steps will depend on how you're anticipating you'll use these templates.
 Let's go through the three main ways of doing this.
 There are tons of tutorials out there; this is just what has worked well for me.

-## Option 1: Copying the LaTekonomer Overleaf Template
+## Option 1: Copy the Overleaf Template

 1. You'll need an <a href = "https://www.overleaf.com/" > Overleaf account </a>.